Six sonatas for various instruments: Sonata for flute, viola and harp

+This instrumentation of flute, viola and harp was formerly rare, but later became a standard ensemble, largely influenced by this work.

 Sonata for violin and piano

 The sonata for violin and piano in G minor, L. 140, was written in 1917.
 It was the composer's last major composition and is notable for its brevity; a typical performance lasts about 13 minutes.
 The premiere took place on 5 May 1917, the violin part played by Gaston Poulet, with Debussy himself at the piano.
 It was his last public performance.